RRZE-HPC/likwid/README.md

 It consists of:

 - likwid-topology: print thread, cache and NUMA topology
-- likwid-perfctr: configure and read out hardware performance counters on Intel, AMD and ARMv8 processors
+- likwid-perfctr: configure and read out hardware performance counters on Intel, AMD and ARMv8 processors and Nvidia GPUs
 - likwid-powermeter: read out RAPL Energy information and get info about Turbo mode steps
 - likwid-pin: pin your threaded application (pthread, Intel and gcc OpenMP to dedicated processors)
 - likwid-bench: Micro benchmarking platform